eradani-inc/ecc-template/README.md

 ##### 4. Create JavaScript config file

+Configuration is based on the popular `config` open source module.
+A full guide on configuration using this module can be found here: [https://github.com/lorenwest/node-config/wiki](https://github.com/lorenwest/node-config/wiki)

 Create the `development.json` configuration file to override default configuration options.
 The only required override is the `weather.apikey` field.
 For example:

 ```json